How to Start a Blog (A Complete Beginner’s Guide)

 To help you out, let’s look at the main types of hosting that are available:

-- Virtual Private Server (VPS) hosting is a version of shared hosting where each site has its own resources.
+- Virtual Private Server (VPS) hosting is a version of shared hosting where each site has its own allocated resources.
 It’s slightly more costly but provides improved performance.
 As such, this kind of hosting is recommended if you want to focus on growing your blog.

-In addition, you can decide whether or not you want managed hosting.
+In addition, you should decide whether or not you want managed hosting.
 When you have a managed plan, your web host will take care of several technical tasks required to keep your site running smoothly.

 Of course, you don’t want to get your hosting and domain from just anywhere.
 Choosing the right hosting plan is crucial, as this will play a key role in your site’s performance, security, and other vital factors.
-It’s also smart to look for hosting companies that specialize in WordPress hosting specifically, as that means its services will be well-optimized for the platform.
+It’s also smart to look for hosting companies specializing in WordPress hosting specifically, as that means its services will be well-optimized for the platform.